awsdocs/amazon-dynamodb-developer-guide/doc_source/Expressions.UpdateExpressions.md

     --return-values ALL_NEW
 ```

-## *REMOVE*—Deleting Attributes From An Item<a name="Expressions.UpdateExpressions.REMOVE"></a>
+## REMOVE—Deleting Attributes from an Item<a name="Expressions.UpdateExpressions.REMOVE"></a>

-Use the `REMOVE` action in an update expression to remove one or more attributes from an item\.
-To perform multiple `REMOVE` actions, separate them by commas\.
+Use the `REMOVE` action in an update expression to remove one or more attributes from an item in Amazon DynamoDB\.
+To perform multiple `REMOVE` actions, separate them with commas\.

 The following is a syntax summary for `REMOVE` in an update expression\.
-The only operand is the document path for the attribute you want to remove:
+The only operand is the document path for the attribute that you want to remove\.

 ```
 remove-action ::=